 Children Of Divorce and Their Experiences

-If you are the child of divorce, you may be able to relate to what is written below and it may be helpful for you to share some of your thoughts afterward in the Comment Section.
-We pray God will empower you to work through whatever issues you may have and help others to do the same.
+If you are the child of divorce, you may be able to relate to what is written below.
+It could be helpful for you to share some of your thoughts afterward in the Comment Section.
+We pray God will empower you to work through whatever issues you have.
+And may you help others to do the same.

-If you are already divorced and there is no possibility of reconciliation, please know that in posting this article we are not intending to make your living situation more hurtful in some way.
-We truly are sorry if you are experiencing pain over your situation.
-We never want to add to someone’s pain, but rather participate with God in ministering to and shedding more of His redeeming light upon those who need it.
+If you are already divorced and there is no possibility of reconciliation, please know that in posting this article we do not want to add to your hurt.
+We truly are sorry for the pain you are experiencing.
+We never want to add to someone’s pain.
+Instead, we want to participate with God in shedding more of His redeeming light upon those who need it.

-We hope you will read the following testimonies to use them to pray through and try to help your children overcome obstacles they may be experiencing which are similar to the ones that are written below.
+Please read the following testimonies.
+Use them to pray through to help your children overcome obstacles they are experiencing.
+Many of them could be similar to the ones that are written below.
 May God help you in this mission.

 The following letter was written to Diane Sollee, the founder and Director of Smart Marriages from someone who has lived through such an experience.
 It’s something that we all should pay attention to:

 I have to comment on the subject of children of divorce.
-I just have to say that no matter how many “rough spots” my husband and I have encountered (just the normal marriage stuff) I made a decision long ago that once we brought kids into the world divorce was a taboo word, I would never let these little creatures that I adore so much have to go through what I went through, with parent’s multiple ex’s, remarriages, too many step-siblings to count and just basically the loss of a family.
+No matter how many “rough spots” my husband and I have encountered (the normal marriage stuff) I made a decision long ago that once we brought kids into the world divorce was a taboo word.
+Above all, I would never let these little creatures that I adore so much go through what I went through.
+This included parent’s multiple ex’s, remarriages, too many step-siblings to count and basically the loss of a family.

-Although my parents divorced 40 years ago when I was 10 it still affects me today —no memories of happy family growing up, getting to know extended family and so on whereas my husband who is from a HUGE intact family full of love and closeness serves as such a contrast to what I missed.
+Although my parents divorced 40 years ago when I was 10 it still affects me today.
+I have no memories of a happy family growing up.
+There was no getting to know extended family and so on.
+However, my husband who is from a HUGE intact family full of love and closeness serves as a contrast to what I missed.

-I had a couple yesterday with five children meet with me the first time and told me that two other therapists told them they should divorce (which I find appalling!) and instead we focused on strengths and reasons to stay married after 21 years.
+Yesterday I had a couple with five children meet with me the first time.
+They told me that two other therapists told them they should divorce (which I find appalling).
+Instead, we focused on strengths and reasons to stay married after 21 years.

 If parents could put children first, divorce rates would go waaaaaaaaay down!